-The Phoenix Center at Auraria (PCA) is a triinstitutional office that serves students, faculty, staff from CU Denver, MSU Denver, and the Community College of Denver, and residents affiliated with the campus who are experiencing or have experienced interpersonal violence.
+The Phoenix Center at Auraria (PCA) is a tri-institutional office that serves students, faculty, staff from CU Denver, MSU Denver, and the Community College of Denver, and residents affiliated with the campus who are experiencing or have experienced interpersonal violence.
 Interpersonal violence (IPV) includes relationship violence, family violence, sexual violence (including childhood sexual abuse), and stalking and harassment.
 The PCA trains and maintains a team of confidential advocates pursuant to CRS § 13-90-107(k).
 This means that the advocates working for the PCA are legally prohibited from sharing information shared with them by a survivor seeking support, except in cases of child abuse and neglect.
-The mission of the PCA is to implement campus response services, provide education, and facilitate dialogue related to interpersonal violence in the Auraria community.